 Whether it’s a quick lunch or an important religious gathering, noodles make an essential ingredient.

-Usually, when we think of Japanese noodles, it’s ramen that instantly comes into our mind.
-But the world of Japanese noodles has more to it than just the popular ramen noodles.
 While there are several types, I’m going to discuss the three major types – Soba Vs Ramen vs Udon.
 While both varieties are loved by people, it is natural to have favorites.

 It’s Soba vs Ramen Vs Udon time!
 Are you ready?